mvakde/mvakde.github.io/blog/44-on-arc-1.md

 ## Interesting behaviour
 Since I am no longer training on inputs, this approach is now supervised.
-Both training and test loss are now worse, yet it scores better!
+What's weird is that the test loss is now worse, yet it scores better!
 Also it is more stable and there's less variance in scores.

 <!-- This also completely negates the criticism of training on test inputs  -->